 9. DON’T disclose personal or sensitive information online or off (over the phone) without caution.
 Verify why the info is absolutely necessary to give out.
 Banks and credit card companies will never urge you to share personal details out-of-the-blue or ask you to login to your account via a link – be alert to these kinds of fraudulent messages.
 If you sense urgency, slow things down and say, “I’ll call you back.”
 Then don’t.

 Look sharp!
-Staying safe online isn’t always easy so please share this with friends and family!
+Staying safe online isn’t always easy so thanks for reading –> please share this with friends and family and help them start the new year off safe and smart.

 Meanwhile, happy safe computing and Happy Holidays – may all your wishes come true!